HitbimGit/bimio/README.md

 bimio init <projectName>
 ```

-Initialize a new project with the provided project name.
+Initialize a new project with the given project name.
 You must provide a project name.

 ### create